kodecocodes/vt_android_mvvm/v1/for_instructor/06-building-the-view-model.markdown

 configureLiveDataObservers()
 ```

-Now we can build and run the app and create a new creature.
+We can build and run the app and create a new creature.

 Notice that when we select attributes in the drop downs, the hitpoints value is immediately updated using the value from the viewmodel.